PeakIndicators/Getting-Started-On-Azure-ML/Documents/How-to-productionize-your-Azure-ML-model.md

 1. Once all the necessary code is added to the repository a pipeline should be created with the necessary steps steps: - _Team Responsible: DevOps Development Team_

 ###### _Pipeline 1 - Example_
-This is an example where the model is trained, registered and saved in an Azure DevOps Artifact
+This is an example where the model is trained, registered and saved in an Azure DevOps Artifact.

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/devops4.png)

 ###### _Pipeline 2 - Example_
-This is another example where, apart from what is done in _Pipeline 1 - Example_ is also do some Data Quality checking, runs some tests and creates Azure ML resources.
+This is another example where, apart from what is done in _Pipeline 1 - Example_, some other tasks were added: Data Quality checking, testing and creating Azure ML resources.

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/devops8.png)